-For almost 15 years now, several successful research bids have made it possible for Dr Farini to apply knowledge and skills to empirical investigations.
+For almost 20 years now, several successful research bids have made it possible for Dr Farini to apply knowledge and skills to empirical investigations.
 He has been researching professionally through national and international projects in fields of Sociology of Intercultural Communication, Cultural Sociology, Globalization Theories, Social Theory, Communication Studies, Sociology of Education, Youth and Childhood studies, Policy evaluation, and the sociolinguistic analysis of interaction.
 Other areas of expertise concern Equality and Social Justice in access to education and healthcare, Sociology of Conflict and Peace Studies.

 Dr Farini takes pride in the commitment to positive impact on communities that characterises his research and teaching.
 Since 2003, he has been researching and developing training opportunities within projects supported by European and national Agencies, regional and Local Authorities.
 Dr Farini’s research concerns the inclusion of migrant children and young people in education, youth subcultures and cultural studies, migrant-friendly services, conflict management, intercultural education, client-centred interpreting in healthcare and education, and the role of digital media in the diffusion of knowledge.

 Dr Farini also had an important role in planning and managing the Centre for Educational Research and Scholarship (CERS) at Middlesex University, leading the Special Interest Group Network (SIGN), ‘Childhood and Society’ for two years, optimising resources and expertise while securing the active involvement of academics, professionals, students and stakeholders.